Eye For Film >> Movies >> The Suicide Shop (2012) Film Review

 Somewhere in a time not very far from now, in the grey backstreets of Paris where the residents shuffle glumly about their business or tumble from buidlings in a bid to take the quick way out, lies a shop offering a warm haven for the heartsick.

 Their shop is an Aladdin's cave of suicide paraphernalia, from ropes in all lengths to a plethora of poisons and razor blades - blunt, or rusty if you'd rather get tetanus than cut yourself to shreds.
 There's more than a touch of The Addams Family and The Munsters to this (not just in the sharing of Marilyn Munster's name but in the Gomez-like look of Mishima).
-But the macabre end of Sylvain Chomet's output, particularly The Old Woman And Her Pigeons, is also a touchstone, while the musical numbers that pepper the action are likely to put many in mind of Tim Burton - though, sadly, the tunes aren't really in the same class.
+But the macabre end of Sylvain Chomet's output, particularly The Old Woman And Her Pigeons, is also a touchstone, while the musical numbers that pepper the action are likely to put many in mind of Tim Burton - though, sadly, the tunes aren't in the same class as those of his frequent collaborator Danny Elfman.

 But this is a film of two halves, with the half involving sweetness and light muddled and limp in comparison to its tougher, more sinister flipside, while the ending is almost unforgivably trite.
 Even the songs fall much flatter when they aim for cute rather than cutting and while subtitling them in rhyme is a smart idea in principle, it leads to some odd translations, for example, "We were stupid, Now it's all limpid".